MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/management-commands.md

 Permanently deletes data in table from the database<br>
 Usage: `.purge table [TableName] in database [DatabaseName] allrecords with (noregrets='true')`<br>
 Example: `.purge table [‘custom.toPurge’] in database MyDatabase allrecords`<br>
-This purges all data from table "custom.toPurge", permenantly deleting it from your data system.
+This purges all data from table "custom.toPurge", permanently deleting it from your data system.